 This – I remember thinking – is as good as it gets.

 Certainly I’d hoped for as much.
 Italy on a motorbike has been on top of my Bucket List for some time.

 There’s a lot to be said for appreciating a landscape more intimately when you’re moving through it on a motorbike – when you’re working through the gears and shifting in the saddle to adapt to its undulations and curves; when you’ve synchronised body and bike to the sweeping bends, and you’ve found a sense of rhythm in your riding.
 It’s about the subtle changes of temperature that splash your face as you plunge into shadowed valleys from their sun-kissed heights.
 It’s about the fleeting whisps of roasting coffee beans or baking bread that curl around you as you pass through the tiny country hamlets, or the rich, earthy smell of the newly farrowed fields.

-….And so ends some of the impressions I’m left with from the first day of my motorcycle tour of Italy.
-I’m sitting scribing this note from my room in a charming hamlet overlooking a sprawling Tuscan valley, hoping to capture and recall the experience.
+….And so ends some of the early impressions I’m left with from the first day of my motorcycle tour of Italy.
+I’m sitting scribing this note from my room in a charming hamlet overlooking a sprawling Tuscan valley, hoping to capture and recall this experience.
 Accommodation for the next 10 days is booked, our route onto Corsica and Sardinia has been plotted – we just need to arrive and enjoy everything in between.

 Below: A map of our route, and some of the snaps captured during the tour.

 Below: Photos captured on my I-phone (I left my camera gear in Rome, determined to distance myself from my work, and not miss a second).